edgio-docs/edgio-docs/guides/production.md

 ### Migrating from Fastly

-If you're migrating to {{ PRODUCT_NAME }} from [Fastly](https://www.fastly.com/), you will need to do the following before adding your domains to your XDN environment:
+If you're migrating to {{ PRODUCT_NAME }} from [Fastly](https://www.fastly.com/), you will need to do the following before adding your domains to your {{ PRODUCT_NAME }} environment:

 - [Contact Fastly support](https://support.fastly.com/hc/en-us/requests/new?ticket_form_id=360000269711) and request that control of your domains be transferred to Moovweb.
 Be sure to explicitly list each domain that needs to transferred and ask Fastly to contact xdn-support(at)moovweb.com if they need Moovweb to confirm the transfer.
 - Before going live with {{ PRODUCT_NAME }}, you will need to ensure that you've removed your domains from all active Fastly services.
 To remove domains from a service, clone the service, remove the domains, then activate the new version of the service.
-Once the new service version is activated you can add the domains to your XDN environment and activate it.
+Once the new service version is activated you can add the domains to your {{ PRODUCT_NAME }} environment and activate it.

 ## Network configuration